The University of Gloucestershire’s Festival of Learning

-Beginning as a one day, on-campus event in 2017, the Festival has grown in popularity to comprise three inspiring days of presentations, lightning talks, poster displays, and keynotes from internal and external contributors, delivered in a blended format.
+Beginning as a one day, on-campus event in 2017, the Festival has grown in popularity to comprise two/three inspiring days of presentations, lightning talks, poster displays, and keynotes from internal and external contributors, delivered in a blended format.
 Over the duration of each Festival, delegates are able to build their own programme of engagement to fit in with their existing commitments.

 The Festival is participative and inclusive, bringing together contributions from different disciplines, schools, departments and areas of practice.
 Participants from all career stages demonstrate practical tools and methods for delivery, take part in lively discussion, and collaboratively question what works, what might need to change, and what new possibilities lie ahead for the University of Gloucestershire community.
 The ultimate aim of the Festival is to positively impact on student learning and outcomes.

 You can access information and resources for past and future Festivals by clicking the appropriate link at the top right-hand side of this page.
 If you have any questions about the Festival, please email email@example.com.

 We look forward to seeing you at the next Festival of Learning.

 Follow us on Twitter @ADU_UoG

 Colleagues who have attended previous Festivals have found them to be inspiring and beneficial to informing their practice:

 ‘I absolutely loved the Festival and really appreciated the opportunity to participate.
 Thank you to everyone who put it together – I thought it was a really carefully curated event.
 It’s reignited my passion for my job and for learning.’